modeh13/reactjs/c-1-react-17/README.md

 const [...newArray] = [1, 2, 3, 4];
 const { ...person } = {};
 ```
+## React Concepts

+### Props drilling

+It's like a problem when having a hierarchy of components, and need to pass down props to nested children components.
+Some Components will have access to data even when they don't care about it.
+We can implement or use like a centralized state management (**useContext**).

+### Controlled Components

+The value for HTML controls is managed by React and the Component state.
+It uses Events to update state values.

+### Uncontrolled Components
+The Component delegates to the DOM how HTML controls update their values.
+It requires to use useRef() Hook or React.createRef().

+### Error Boundaries

+It's a mechanism to catch Component's errors during specific phases.
+It is a React Component.
+- Lifecycle component.
+- Constructor.
+- Render method.

+It can implement two methods static **getDerivedStateFromError()** and **componentDidCatch**.
+componentDidCatch is useful to log the error by sending to a service.

+### React styling

+- Inline style by providing a Javascript object.
+- JavaScript object pass as reference to style property.
+- CSS Stylesheet file.
+- CSS Module (.module.css)

+### Avoid rendering Components for performance improvements

+We must use **shouldComponentUpdate** method on Class Components.

+### Optimize React app performance

+- useMemo: It's used for caching CPU-Expensive functions.
+- React.PureComponent: From Class Components, instead of inheriting from React.Component.
+Using PureComponent allows to implement **shouldComponentUpdate**.

+### Higher Order Components HOC

+Higher Order Components are special components developed to create abstractions to reuse
+Components with similar functionality.
+It receives another Component and returns a new Component.

 # Module 6 (Setting Up a Development Environment...)